hull-graveyard/hullagram/README.md

 * Upload photos
 * Like them
 * Comment on them
-* See what friends of yours use the app
+* List you Twitter friends who also use the app
 * Get the public activity feed
 * See what your friends have done